pbrus/astro-quiz/README.md

 ### Define own quiz

-All files needed to define own quiz must be located at the `files/` directory.
+All files needed to define own quiz must be located in the `files/` directory.
 You should create a text file to store all questions, points, answers and names of images if are required.
 You can create as many text files as you need.
 The current quiz is called in the `astroquiz.cfg` file.

 I encourage to visit my website to see more detailed description of this project.
 The current link can be found on my [GitHub profile](https://github.com/pbrus).